Christine Gendron, MPAff, Executive Director

 Jack Nowicki, LCSW– Senior Program Development Specialist

-Jack has been with TNOYS for 14 years, providing training and consulting for youth services organizations.
+Jack has been with TNOYS for nearly two decades, providing training and consulting for youth services organizations.
 He is also a lecturer at the University of Texas School of Social Work.
 He has more than 35 years of experience working with youth and families, including at Children’s Protective Services, LifeWorks, Waco Center for Youth, and in a private practice for marriage and family counseling.
 Jack is a Licensed Clinical Social Worker in the State of Texas.
 He is also certified in ICA Group Facilitation Methods, trained as a trainer in the “Strengthening Families Program,” and a Certified Master Practitioner of Neuro-Linguistic Programming.
 His areas of expertise include strengths-based services, youth and family therapy, youth development, crisis intervention, solution-focused brief therapy, cognitive-behavioral therapy, counseling adolescents, adult education, team building, clinical and staff supervision, and social work ethics.
 Jack has been called “the best of the best” in counseling, training and consulting on these issues.
 Through his work, he aims to ensure that youth and families receive ethical treatment and practitioners are fully prepared to facilitate collaborative conversations.
 He received his master’s degree in Social Work with an emphasis in direct social work practice from the University of Texas at Arlington in 1979, and his bachelor’s degree in Philosophy from the University of Texas at El Paso.

 Elizabeth Flint, Program Coordinator